 There may also be differences for lucid dreaming.
 Lucid dreaming occurs when the dreamer is aware that they are in a dream and that they are able to control events within that dream whereas regular dreaming often includes symbols and narratives that are generally outside of the dreamer’s control.
 Although there are many theories about inducing lucid dreaming and why it happens, not much is known for sure.
 But any dreaming, including lucid dreams, may include images and events that can be the source of creativity or inspiration that may change the dreamer’s life upon waking.

 What Dreams Mean To You

 Everyone dreams and our dreams can affect us strongly.
 Going through a process of dream interpreting can help you determine what aspect it represents in your life.
-If your dreams are disturbing you, if they’re contirbuting to another mental concern such as anxiety or post traumatic stress disorder, or if you are simply interested in deciphering what they mean, dream therapy may be a good option.
+If your dreams are disturbing you, if they’re contributing to another mental concern such as anxiety or post traumatic stress disorder, or if you are simply interested in deciphering the psychology of dreams, dream therapy may be a good option.

 Dreams And Sigmund Freud